img

 • Belly pain or discomfort

-• Abnormal vaginal discharges and inflammation of the vagina or vaginitis
+• Abnormal vaginal discharge and inflammation of the vagina or vaginitis

 • Pelvic and breast pain, rashes, hot flashes, swelling